--This new partnership aims to transform thousands of acres of solar-generating property into thriving sanctuaries with dedicated conservation areas
+This partnership with Florida Power and Light Company aims to transform thousands of acres of solar-generating property into thriving sanctuaries with dedicated conservation areas.

--Florida Wildflower Foundation, Florida Native Plant Society, Wildlife Habitat Council and other groups are working with FPL and Audubon to enhance eight solar sites to help conserve and create habitats benefiting birds, butterflies and other wildlife
+Florida Wildflower Foundation, Florida Native Plant Society, Wildlife Habitat Council and other groups are partnering with FPL and the Audubon Society.
+The goal? to enhance eight solar sites to conserve and create habitats benefiting birds, butterflies and other wildlife.

 Solar Sanctuary Designation

-• Preserving wetlands and surface waters to provide habitat for a variety of wetland-dependent wildlife species such as frogs, snakes, turtles and wading birds
+• Preserving wetlands and surface waters to provide habitat for a variety of wetland-dependent wildlife species.
+In short, frogs, snakes, turtles and wading birds.

-• Protecting existing gopher tortoise habitat, including burrows
+• Protecting existing gopher tortoise habitat and burrows.

-• Planting native groundcover and shrubs to provide additional food and shelter for birds and wildlife
+• Planting native groundcover and shrubs.
+There, to provide additional food and shelter for birds and wildlife.

 More information about solar in Florida and FPL’s solar investments

-In 2009, the company built the 25-megawatt FPL DeSoto Next Generation Solar Energy Center, which was the largest solar PV power plant ever built in the U.S. at the time.
-In 2016, FPL became the first company to build solar cost-effectively in Florida, leveraging its purchasing power and sites with key advantages to complete three 74.5-megawatt universal solar power plants that are projected to result in net customer savings over their operational lifetimes.
+FPL has ambitious plans for Florida.
+That is to say, that in 2009 the company built the 25-megawatt FPL DeSoto Next Generation Solar Energy Center, which was the largest solar PV power plant ever built in the U.S. at the time.
+In 2016, FPL became the first company to build solar cost-effectively in Florida.
+Subsequently, this leveraged its purchasing power and sites with key advantages to complete three 74.5-megawatt universal solar power plants that are projected to result in net customer savings over their operational lifetimes.